EMMANUEL WITZTHUM PORTFOLIO | BIO & ARTISTIC STATEMENT

 Emmanuel has over 10 years of experience as artistic director of cultural centers, projects and festivals, creative placemaking projects and the initiation and management of interactive web experiences.

-He currently serves as Head of Creative Development at the Jerusalem Season of Culture.
 He has initiated the creation of immersive artistic web platforms such as mixthecity.com that reimagine the relationship between music, cities and communities, while also directing community led artistic projects that connect people from different cultural and social backgrounds such as “Shalem - Symphony of Broken Harmonies” in Jerusalem in which he led the creation of an orchestra of over 100 musicians who all played on broken or abandoned musical instruments.

 He has also served as artistic consultant to The Israel Festival Jerusalem, The Tel Aviv Municipality and The Tmuna Theater, Tel Aviv.
 He served as Head of Arts and Global Digital Project Manager at the British Council leading the creation of over 20 interactive artistic platforms in India, Africa, Europe and Afghanistan between 2013-2019.